Fractional COO for Nonprofits

 So your ED becomes a part-time COO.
 Your finance director is managing HR.
 Your development director is fixing broken processes instead of building donor relationships.
 Things that should take a day take three weeks.
 Good people leave because systems don't exist.
 Money is left on the table.

 Meanwhile, 75% of nonprofits have job vacancies, and 50% of development directors expect to leave their role within two years.
 Your team is burning out.
 Your board is getting restless.
+The fractional executive market is growing to meet this gap: over 120,000 fractional executives operate globally (Frak Conference 2024), with approximately 80,000 in North America (Vendux), and 72% of CEOs plan to increase use of fractional executives (Forbes).

 What a Fractional COO Actually Does